Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 It's spying on the American people.

-And the excuse is, well, we have to find the illegals.
+And the excuse is, well, we have to find the illegals to get them out.

-And then a lot of this tech was, it was demonstrated by the IDF in its choosing of targets to bomb in Gaza, which ultimately I don't know why they needed to choose since they bombed everything.
+And then a lot of this tech was demonstrated by the IDF in its choosing of targets to bomb in Gaza.

-I mean, they just bombed the whole freaking place to smithereens, but they were testing Palantir-like technology, gathering up metadata, phone calls and everything to decide who was a quote terrorist that they had to bomb.
+I mean, they just bombed the whole freaking place to smithereens, but they were testing Palantir-like technology, gathering up metadata, phone calls and everything to decide who was a, quote, terrorist that they had to bomb.

-for the surveillance AI dystopian technology that's now being applied in America.
+So Palestine became the testing ground for the surveillance AI dystopian technology that's now being applied in America.

 That's how it happens.

-There's these nice when it's far away from you, but now it's coming home and it's coming home really, really fast.
+It's nice when it's far away from you, but now it's coming home and it's coming home really, really fast.

 And it's a story that everyone should be paying attention to because it's this new paradigm for surveillance.